DigitalPublishingToolkit/TOD18-Geoblocking/md/08RuggBurroughsPeriscope.md

 circumvention technologies to position themselves instead as user-friendly computing tools.
-Some of these technologies, like VPNs, DNS proxies, and IP maskers, utilize the geographical ambiguity of the Internet to bypass geofences and access content authorized to users in different locales.
+Some of these technologies, like VPNs, DNS proxies, and IP maskers, utilize the geographical ambiguity of the internet to bypass geofences and access content authorized to users in different locales.
 Others, such as Periscope, Ustream, and Vine, provide mobile users with live video publishing tools, allowing them to become hosts of original and copyrighted content that can be streamed across